Maenad: List of maenads

+List of maenads in Dionysiaca

+Eighteen maenads are named in Dionysiaca of Nonnus of Panopolis:

 In art

 Maenads have been depicted in art as erratic and frenzied women enveloped in a drunken rapture, as in Euripides' play The Bacchae.
 In Euripides' play and other art forms and works, the frenzied dances of the god are direct manifestations of euphoric possession, and these worshippers, sometimes by eating the flesh of a man or animal who has temporarily incarnated the god, come to partake of his divinity.

 Depictions of maenads are often found on both red and black-figure Greek pottery, statues, and jewelry.
 Also, fragments of reliefs of female worshipers of Dionysus have been discovered at Corinth.
 Mark W. Edwards in his paper "Representation of Maenads on Archaic Red-Figure Vases" traces the evolution of maenad depictions on red figure vases.
-Edwards distinguishes between "nymphs," which appear earlier on Greek pottery, and "maenads," which are identified by their characteristic fawnskin or nebris and often carry snakes in their hands.
+Edwards distinguishes between "nymphs", which appear earlier on Greek pottery, and "maenads", which are identified by their characteristic fawnskin or nebris and often carry snakes in their hands.
 However, Edwards does not consider the actions of the figures on the pottery to be a distinguishing characteristic for differentiation between maenads and nymphs.
 Rather, the differences or similarities in their actions are more striking when comparing black figure and red figure pottery, as opposed to maenads and nymphs.